 Proposed Division 7A amendments

 The Government announced that it will defer the start date of the 2018-19 Budget measure, Tax Integrity clarifying the operation of the Division 7A integrity rule, from 1 July 2019 to 1 July 2020.

 Voluntary superannuation contributions

-The budget confirmed the Treasurer’s announcement on 1 April 2019 that individuals aged 65 and 66 will be able to make voluntary superannuation contributions from 1 July 2020 (both concessional and non-concessional) without needing to meet the contributions work test.
+The 2019 Federal Budget confirmed the Treasurer’s announcement on 1 April 2019 that individuals aged 65 and 66 will be able to make voluntary superannuation contributions from 1 July 2020 (both concessional and non-concessional) without needing to meet the contributions work test.

 Spouse contributions age limit increase